 Differentiate various purposes of land management plans, and tier any plan to existing planning documents.

-We strongly recommend following the comprehensive plan template outlined below; and recognize that some entities will not have the resources to complete it, thus requiring a condensed template (see #2 below).
+We strongly recommend following the comprehensive plan template outlined in the Land Management Planning document; and recognize that some entities will not have the resources to complete it, thus requiring a condensed template.

 Those authorizing such planning must identify who is to be responsible for developing these plans (usually the landowner, not the lessee/licensee if public lands).